Squarefree values of polynomial discriminants I: A lower bound on the number of degree- number fields that are monogenic / have a short generating vector

 Now consider the weighted homogeneously expanding region $\rho\cdot B$ in $\R^n\cong \Vmn(\R)$, where a real number $\rho>0$ acts on $f\in B$ by $(\rho\cdot f)(x)=f(\rho x)$.
 Note that $H(\rho\cdot f)=\rho H(f)$.
 For $\rho>\rho_B$, we have that all polynomials in $\rho\cdot B$ are quasi-reduced, and

-Letting $\rho$ tend to infinity shows that the density of monic integer polynomials $f$ of degree $n$, when ordered by height, that have nonzero discriminant and are strongly quasi-reduced is greater than $1-\epsilon$ (since ``discriminant nonzero'' and ``strongly quasi-reduced'' are both open conditions on the coefficients of $f$).
+Letting $\rho$ tend to infinity shows that the density of monic integer polynomials $f$ of degree $n$, when ordered by height, that have nonzero discriminant and are strongly quasi-reduced is greater than $1-\epsilon$.
 Since $\epsilon$ was arbitrary, and $100\%$ of integer polynomials are irreducible, the lemma follows. \end{proof}

 We have the following variation of Theorem~\ref{polydisc2}.

 \begin{theorem} Let $n\geq1$ be an integer.
 Then when monic integer polynomials $f(x)=x^n+a_1x^{n-1}+\cdots+a_n$ of degree~$n$ with $a_1=0$ are ordered by $H(f):= \max\{|a_1|,|a_2|^{1/2},\ldots,|a_n|^{1/n}\}$, the density having squarefree discriminant $\Delta(f)$ exists and is equal to $\kappa_n=\prod_p\kappa_n(p)>0$, where $\kappa_n(p)$ is the density of monic polynomials $f(x)$ over $\Z_p$ with vanishing $x^{n-1}$-coefficient having discriminant indivisible by $p^2$. \end{theorem}